bhatnitish/rocm-gpu-operator/docs/test/manual-test.md

 ```

 ## Use Case 2 - GPUs are healthy on the node
-When all the GPUs on a specific worker node are healthy, you can manually trigger a benchmark test run by requesting all the GPU resources ```amd.com/gpu``` on that worker node.
+When all GPUs on a worker node are healthy, you can manually trigger a benchmark test by requesting GPU resources (`amd.com/gpu`) on that node, rather than mounting device files or folders.
+If other GPU workloads are running and resources are unavailable, the system will wait until enough resources are free before starting the test.

 The test job requires RBAC config to grant the test runner access to export events and add node labels to the cluster.
 Here is an example of configuring the RBAC and Job resources:

 ```yaml
 apiVersion: v1